proudier/alpha-one/README.md

 gem "alpha-one"
 ```

-And add this line to your Jekyll site:
+And add this line to your Jekyll site (_config.yml):

 ```yaml
 theme: alpha-one